-- Split (decompose) the data between the tasks - We'll need to do something clever for input/output of the data - We'll ignore this for now - Each task will compute its share of the full data set - Shouldn't be any problem with load balance (if we decompose the data well) - Computation is easy in this example - No dependencies between different elements of the arrays - If we had expressions like A(i)=B(i-1)+B(i+1)

-we would need to be a bit more clever...
+- Split (decompose) the data between the tasks - We'll need to do something clever for input/output of the data - Each task will only read/write it's particularly subset of the data - We'll ignore this for now - Each task will compute its subset of the full data set - Shouldn't be any problem with load balance (if we decompose the data well!) - Computation is easy in this example - No dependencies between different elements of the arrays - If we had expressions like A(i) =B(i-1)+B(i+1) we would need to be a bit more clever...